kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/09 - Fire in art and literature - literal vs. metaphorical/09 - Fire in art and literature - literal vs. metaphorical.md

 where file.name != "09 - Fire in art and literature - literal vs. metaphorical"
 ```

-I will have one takeaway from this — instrumental music
+I will have one takeaway from this — instrumental music can’t be understood by the sane.